THE DISCUSSION CAN WAIT

-You might well have drunk too much, yourself, at some point in your life, and you know just how bad you can feel.
-When that happens, you don’t feel big or strong, however old you might be, and it’s nice to have someone there to help you and to talk calmly to you.
+You may well have drunk too much, yourself, at some point in your life, and you know just how bad you can feel.
+When that happens, you don’t feel very big or strong, however old you might be, and it’s nice to have someone there to help you and to talk calmly to you.
 Throwing a fit and starting a row is not the right thing to do – not there and then.
-Make sure your drunken teenager drinks some water and put a bucket beside their bed.
+Make sure your teenager drinks some fluids.
+Putting a bucket beside their bed can be a good idea, too.
 Let them sleep for a few hours and sober up before you talk about it.
-But you can still let them know that this is not OK and that you want to talk about it tomorrow.
+But you can still let them know that this is not OK and that you want to talk about it the next day.

 When you're drunk, you often feel sad, and when you're sad, you don't want your parents to be angry.
 All the does is make you angry back at them.